PecanProject/pecan/DEV-INTRO.md

 To get started with development in docker we need to bring up the docker stack first.
 In the main pecan folder you will find the [docker-compose.yml](docker-compose.yml) file that can be used to bring up the pecan stack.
 There is also the [docker-compose.dev.yaml](docker-compose.dev.yaml) file that adds additional containers, and changes some services to make it easier for development.

+You can copy the `docker-compose.dev.yaml` to `docker-compose.override.yml`.
+Once that is done the `docker-compose` program will automatically use the `docker-compose.yml` and `docker-compose.override.yml` files, and you don't have to explicitly load them in the commands below.

 ### First time setup

 You can copy the [`env.example`](docker/env.example) file as .env in your pecan folder.
 The variables we want to modify are: